Books read in 2021

 17. Hearing God through Biblical Meditation by Mark Virkler.
 Review coming soon.

-16. The Beach House by Mary Lou Cheatham.
+16. The Beach Story by Mary Lou Cheatham.
 Review coming soon.

 14. The Return of the Prodigal Son: A Story of Homecoming by Henri J.M.
 Nouwen.
 Nouwen (1932-1996), a Dutch priest and a renowned spiritual writer, once saw a poster of a detail of Rembrandt’s painting, The Prodigal Son, depicting a robed old man embracing a younger man on his knees before him.
 The picture moved him deeply; he could not look away from it.
 For years, the image remained seared into his brain.
 When he had an opportunity to travel to the Soviet Union, his first thought was to go to the Hermitage in Saint Petersburg to see the original painting in person.
 A friend’s mother had a contact with an official at the museum, who made it possible for Nouwen to spend several hours over a two-day period sitting, observing, and meditating in front of the painting.